-Debbie is married and has three children, two step-children, and ten grandchildren.
-When she has free time, she enjoys a great book, spending time with and supporting her grandchildren in their various activities, and being with family.
-She is a Cincinnati Reds fan and enjoys cheering on the home team at Great American Ball Park.
+In her free time, she enjoys trying new restaurants with her husband, Matt, as well as traveling and spending time with family.

 Matt Donald is of Counsel to Zimmer Law Firm.
 He acts as Co-Counsel in Medicaid and Veteran's Administration benefits cases.
 His expertise, teamed with that of our other lawyers, has enabled our firm to expand its services to meet the changing needs of its clientele as they age.

 Matt became a lawyer after a 23-year career in the U.S. Army, retiring at the rank of Major.
-After a brief stint working at a law firm, he recognized the need in his community to help people secure nursing care as they aged, without going broke.
+After a brief stint working at a law firm, he recognized the need in his community to help people secure nursing care as they aged without going broke.
 He decided to strike out on his own and opened Donald Law Office in Baltimore, Ohio, which is southeast of Columbus.

-Matt's focus is helping people secure Medicaid for nursing care costs, and Veterans' Administration benefits for those who are homebound or require nursing care.
+Matt's focus is helping people secure Medicaid for nursing care costs and Veterans' Administration benefits for those who are homebound or require nursing care.
 He shares the same core values that Zimmer Law Firm was built on.

 Matt is a V.A.
 Accredited Attorney.
-He is a member of the Ohio,

-Columbus, and Fairfield County Bar Associations; the National Academy of Elder Law Attorneys (NAELA); and the Ohio chapter of NAELA.
-Matt is frequently sought to teach continuing legal education courses for attorneys, CPAs, and financial advisors.
+He is a member of the Ohio, Columbus, and Fairfield County Bar Associations, the National Academy of Elder Law Attorneys (NAELA), and the Ohio chapter of NAELA.
+Matt is frequently sought after to teach continuing legal education courses for attorneys, CPAs, and financial advisors.